 Your spouse filing for divorce may have been unexpected or a long time coming, but the reality of it is certainly upsetting.
 When the shock and confusion began to abate, you may have begun to feel fearful.
 What will your future be like?
 What will happen to your stock options?
 How will you get along financially?
 These questions may be especially pertinent if you sacrificed your own career to raise children and keep house while your spouse’s career flourished.

 One immediate concern may be ensuring that you receive your fair share of the marital assets.
 In Georgia, as in many states, high-asset divorce is guided by equitable distribution laws, meaning that, with a few exceptions, all the assets acquired during your marriage are on the table for marital property division unless stipulated in a prenuptial agreement.
 However, what if your spouse tries to keep those assets from you?
-This is where a Marietta divorce mediation attorney can help.
+This is where a divorce attorney in Marietta, Georgia can help.

 How To Protect Yourself & Your Assets During Divorce